IvanMed1002/IDS-IPSwithLimaCharlie/README.md

 1. Switch to LimaCharlie UI and check out some basic features.<br/>
   a.
 “Sensors”,  “Processes”, and NOT signed and ACTIVE on network.<br/>
-2.Browse to the location to find implant (C:\Users\User\Downloads).<br/>
+2. Browse to the location to find implant (C:\Users\User\Downloads).<br/>
 3. Inspect the hash of the suspicious executable by scanning it with VirusTotal.<br/>
 4. Check “Timeline” on the left-side menu of our sensor to show real-time view of EDR telemetry + event logs streaming from this system.<br/>
   a.
 Practice filtering timeline with known IOCs (indicators of compromise) such as the name of your implant.<br/>

 <img src="https://i.imgur.com/oBGcJEh.png"/>